ViggieM/minimalistdjango/_articles/2023-06-14-set-up-a-django-project.md

 ## Choose your Python version with *pyenv*

-[Pyenv][pyenv-install] allows you to easily manage multiple Python versions on your system, which is particularly useful when working with different Django projects that require specific versions of Python.
+[*Pyenv*][pyenv-install]{:target="_blank"} allows you to easily manage multiple Python versions on your system, which is particularly useful when working with different Django projects that require specific versions of Python.

 You can easily install pyenv with curl: